M A T T H E W

 ο.
 He that gives drink in the name of a disciple (10:42)

 ω.
-And it came to pass, when Jesus had made an end of commanding his twelve disciples,
+And it came to pass, when Jesus had finished commanding his twelve disciples,

 he departed thence to teach and to preach in their cities.
 (11:1)